 The Company maintains information within its IT networks and on the cloud to operate its business, as well as confidential personal employee and customer information.
 The secure maintenance of this information is critical to the Company's operations and reputation.
 The Company invests in hardware and software to prevent the risk of intrusion, tampering and theft.
-Any such unauthorized breach of the IT infrastructure could compromise the data maintained, which could cause the corruption or exposure of confidential or proprietary information, a significant disruption in operations, the loss or theft of critical data and financial resources and meaningful harm to the Company's business, financial condition and results of operations.
+Any such unauthorized breach of the IT infrastructure could compromise the data maintained, which could cause the corruption or exposure of confidential or proprietary information, a significant disruption in operations, the loss or theft of critical data and financial resources and meaningful harm to the Company's reputation, any of which could result in a material adverse effect on the Company's business, financial condition and results of operations.

-Impairment in the Carrying Value of Goodwill and Indefinite-Life Intangible Assets

-As of December 31, 2020, the Company had approximately \$2.4 billion of goodwill and indefinite-life intangible assets on its consolidated statement of financial position, the value of which is reviewed for impairment at least annually.
-The assessment of the value of goodwill and intangible assets depends on a number of key factors requiring estimates and assumptions about earnings growth, operating margins, discount rates, economic projections, anticipated future cash flows and market capitalization.
+Impairment in the Carrying Value of Goodwill and Indefinite-Life Intangible Assets assessment of the value of goodwill and intangible assets depends on a number of key factors requiring estimates and assumptions about earnings growth, operating margins, discount rates, economic projections, anticipated future cash flows and market capitalization.
 There can be no assurance that future reviews of goodwill and intangible assets will not result in an impairment charge.
 Although it does not affect cash flow, an impairment charge does have the effect of reducing the Company's earnings, total assets and equity.